VFPX/VFPX.github.io/ThorUpdate.md

     Note: CreateThorUpdate.ps1 doesn't look for "appName =", "appID =", etc.; it just picks up the content after the "=" and expects that line 1 contains the display name, line 2 contains the application ID, and so on.

 4. CreateThorUpdate.ps1 uses a library in the PowerShell Community Extensions (PSCX) to zip up files, so install PSCX; see [https://github.com/Pscx/Pscx](https://github.com/Pscx/Pscx) for download and instructions.
+Note: if you get a "Install-Module is not recognized as the name of a cmdlet, function, script file or operable program" error, you likely have an older version of PowerShell; see [http://wahlnetwork.com/2015/12/21/how-to-upgrade-windows-powershell-to-version-5-0/](http://wahlnetwork.com/2015/12/21/how-to-upgrade-windows-powershell-to-version-5-0/) for details on upgrading.

 5. Because it was downloaded, CreateThorUpdate.ps1 is blocked by default.
 Right-click it, choose Properties, turn on Unblock, and click OK.
+If you don't see an Unblock button, it should be fine.

     ![](/images/unblock.png)

-6. CreateThorUpdate.ps1 generates a Thor version file named *appID*Version.txt in the ThorUpdater folder, where *appID* is the appID value specified in Project.txt.
+6. Here are some details on CreateThorUpdate.ps1, which we'll run in step 8.
+It generates a Thor version file named *appID*Version.txt in the ThorUpdater folder, where *appID* is the appID value specified in Project.txt.
 CreateThorUpdate.ps1 uses Version.txt as a template when generating this file.
 Thor version files contain code that specify the version number for the current release.
 Version.txt uses MajorVersion.JulianDate for the version number of a project, where MajorVersion is the majorVersion value specified in Project.txt and JulianDate is the current day number starting from January 1, 2001.
 For example, for a new version released on October 12, 2017, the JulianDate value is 6494.
 The nice thing about using JulianDate is that you can work backwards from the value to get the release date if necessary.
 Version.txt is generic; it uses APPNAME as a placeholder for the project name and MAJORVERSION as a placeholder for the major version number in the AvailableVersion property of the update object that Thor passes into the code.
 For example, if Project.txt contains this:

     ```
     appName = Project Explorer